 - Increases credit utilization ratio.
 When you borrow cash against your credit limit, your credit utilization ratio increases, which can negatively impact your credit score.

 - Higher APR than personal loans.
 Credit card cash advances have higher interest rates than a personal loan and accrue interest immediately, so you’ll likely pay more with a cash advance than you would with a personal loan in the long run.

 It’s understandable that needing cash while having none available can be a terrible feeling and put you under a lot of stress.
 In emergency situations, it might seem crucial to get funds immediately, regardless of financial and credit consequences.

 Another option to consider is a personal loan.
-The average 24-month personal loan rate is about 9.58%, which is much lower than the APR on a credit card cash advance.
-Even if your credit score isn’t in the best shape, it’s very likely you’ll find a personal loan with a lower interest rate than that of a cash advance.
+The average 24-month personal loan rate is about 8.73 percent, which is much lower than the APR on a credit card cash advance.
+Even if your credit score isn’t in the best shape, it’s likely you’ll find a personal loan with a lower interest rate than that of a cash advance.

 It’s also convenient that you’ll be able to pay out the loan over time in fixed payments instead of worrying about accruing interest charges and harming your credit utilization ratio.
 Plus, you might be able to get a larger sum, since cash advances are often capped at a few hundred dollars.

-It can be extremely stressful to need cash urgently and have none.
+It can be stressful to need cash urgently.
 Without an emergency fund or any savings, you may feel like you barely have any options.
 Still, a cash advance should only be viewed as a last resort.

-If you’ve considered the alternatives and come to a conclusion you don’t have any cost-effective options, make sure to calculate exactly how much a cash advance will cost you and create a plan to pay it off as fast as you can.
+If you’ve considered the alternatives and concluded that you don’t have any cost-effective options, be sure to calculate exactly how much a cash advance will cost you and create a plan to pay it off as fast as you can.